 For use in your vape pen.
 Made from full spectrum distillate.

 Let Us Help You!

-Adding CBD and CBG to your daily routine is a good choice.
+Adding CBD and CBG to your daily routine is a possible good choice for a supplement.
 Too many people these days feel anxious, unhappy, and are physically imbalanced.
-Feeding your body’s endocannabinoid system gives it what it needs to keep you less depressed, out of pain and able to approach your day with calmness and clarity.
+Feeding your body’s endocannabinoid system gives it what it needs to keep you upbeat, out of discomfort, and able to approach your day with calmness and clarity.